There are carbs galore from our green garden in mid-summer; should we be avoiding them?

 Those of you who read this column with any regularity will know that I do not advocate avoiding all carbs; except in the case of those who are morbidly obese and diabetic.

 More specifically, it’s the refined carbs that do the damage.
 Beets and cane are good; sugar is bad.
-Corn is fantastic; super refined mealie-meal is awful.
+Corn is fantastic; super refined maize-meal is awful.
 Wheat is a wonder food; cake flour is the great deceiver.
 Potatoes from cold storage make you fat; even diabetics can enjoy new spuds in moderation.

 There is a huge amount in the literature about the benefits of whole grains; the difficulty is that they are extremely difficult to get, so they get lumped in with the bad carbs.
+At all levels of society including researchers and nutritionists they assume you simply cannot get them.

 But there are issues with carbs that we do need to clearly understand.
-In a morbidly obese world, with the great majority of those suffering and dying are from “non-communicable diseases.”
+In a morbidly obese world, where the great majority of those suffering and dying are from “non-communicable diseases.”
 Those are the ones mostly that are killing us; heart conditions, stroke and diabetes.

 And in fact over half those dying from Covid are obese too.

-Refine a carbohydrate and it will raise your blood glucose, stress your pancreas and liver, and make you insulin-resistant; and likely put on those unwanted kilogrammes.
+Refine a carbohydrate and it will raise your blood glucose, stress your pancreas and liver and make you insulin-resistant; and likely put on those unwanted kilogrammes.

 Right now we are faced with a glut of healthy carbs at our green home, and it’s making me stop and consider.
 I have come to the conclusion that those who stress no more than one at a meal are probably spot on.
-If I have wholegrain mealiemeal for breakfast and Eggs Hilton on toast, I feel bloated.
+If I have wholegrain maizemeal for breakfast and Eggs Hilton on toast, I feel bloated.

 A mealie and a slice of wholegrain bread for lunch is just too much.
 New potatoes and a pudding for supper is over the top.
 The other option, a good one, is half a helping of each; reduce the glycemic load.

 Yes it’s all about “glycemic load.”
 We need to keep even the good carbs under control.
-Enjoy them in small amounts without guilt; they are good for us, providing fibre for the friendly bugs in the intestine and bulk for the stool; and a plethora of important vitamins and phytochemicals.
+Enjoy them in small amounts without guilt.
+They are good for us, providing fibre for the friendly bugs in the intestine and bulk for the stool; and a plethora of important vitamins and phytochemicals.

 We are going dizzy with the choice of healthy carbs right now.
 New potatoes are so delicious; wholegrain bread is so good you don’t need anything more than butter on it, it tastes so good.
-Freshly-ground mealiemeal straight from our little mill makes a wonderful breakfast; corn on the cob.
+Freshly-ground maizemeal straight from our little mill makes a wonderful breakfast; corn on the cob.
 And quite soon it will be butternut and lima beans; a nightmare for those who are trying to bant.

 Yes, it’s complex; that is why there is so much controversy.
 Do enjoy a mealie for lunch right now, without guilt, but do keep the load down.
 That probably means no bread; have a salad instead.
 Do start thinking about where you could plant some broad-beans and peas; they are full of nourishing protein and some carbohydrate.
 Do make the decision to strictly limit sugar and cake flour for ever; they are the very devil.

 Many people say, mistakenly I believe, that it is too expensive to eat healthily; they just cannot afford it.
-I contend that its refined food that is really expensive.
+I contend that its refined food that is really costly.
 For example, 1kg of maize costs me R3.20.
 Turn it into cornflakes and the price rockets to R68.99 at the Village Spar.

 Two potato plants lifted this afternoon yielded 3kg of organic spuds of a quality you’ll find extremely difficult to purchase.
 The real cost is the sweat off your brow.